Salil257/Zoup/README.md

 # Zoup
-Food Ordering Rest API in Spring Boot, Mongo Introduction
+Food Ordering Rest API in Spring Boot, Mongo

-Framework and Database->
-The Restapi is developed using the Spring Boot framework, which is a popular and widely used framework for building web applications in Java.
-MongoDB is used as the database for this application, which is a NoSQL database that provides high scalability and flexibility.

-Async Support->
-To handle a large number of requests efficiently and improve the performance of the application, the Restapi is developed with async support.
-This means that requests can be processed asynchronously, which allows multiple requests to be handled simultaneously, improving the overall response time.

-Docker Containerization->
-The Restapi can be easily containerized using Docker, a containerization platform that enables developers to create, deploy, and run applications in a containerized environment.This makes it easier to deploy the Restapi on different environments, making it more scalable and easier to manage.

-Spring Profile->
+This REST API is developed using the widely used and popular Spring Boot framework and MongoDB database with async support.
+This allows for faster processing of requests, making the API more efficient and scalable.
+Additionally, the application can be easily containerized using Docker, enabling easy deployment to different environments.

-The Restapi also supports different environment configurations using Spring profile.
-This means that the application can be configured to work in different environments such as development, testing, and production.
-This enables developers to test the application in different environments before deploying it to production.
+Spring profile is used to manage different environment configurations.
+This means that the application can be customized to work in different environments, such as development, testing, and production, without requiring significant changes to the codebase.

-AWS SES Integration->
-The Restapi is integrated with AWS SES (Simple Email Service), a cloud-based email sending service provided by Amazon Web Services.
-This feature allows the application to send emails to customers, such as order confirmations or password reset emails.
+The Restapi also integrates with AWS SES for mailing feature, which allows for the sending of emails to customers, such as order confirmations or password reset emails.
+This makes the application more user-friendly and adds to its overall functionality.

-Google Sheets Integration->
-The Restapi can also fetch data from Google Sheets, which is a cloud-based spreadsheet application provided by Google.
-This feature is useful for restaurants as it allows them to easily manage and catalogue their menu items, prices, and other related information.
+Another feature of this Restapi is the ability to fetch data from Google Sheets.
+This feature provides an easy way for restaurants to catalogue their menu items, prices, and other relevant information, making it easier to manage their businesses.

-Conclusion->
-The Restapi developed using Spring Boot with MongoDB and async support along with Docker and support for environment using Spring profile is an efficient and easy-to-use API.
-The integration with AWS SES and Google Sheets provides additional functionality that makes it more useful for restaurant purposes.
+Finally, the Restapi includes several CRUD (Create, Read, Update, Delete) endpoints that allow for the manipulation of restaurant data.
+These endpoints enable users to add, modify, and delete restaurants as well as fetch data about individual restaurants.
+Overall, this Restapi is an efficient, useful, and user-friendly API that offers several valuable features for restaurants.